TheDeanLab/thedeanlab.github.io/source/index.rst

 at the University of Texas Southwestern Medical Center in Dallas, Texas.
 We develop advanced microscopy technologies to study cellular signaling processes in complex tissue contexts.
 Our goal is to understand how cells make decisions in the context of their native environment, and how these decisions go awry in disease.
+More information about our research can be found on our `website <https://www.dean-lab.org>`_.

 **Projects**
 =============
-Our current projects include:

 - Light-sheet microscopy software packages for intelligent imaging of complex tissue samples